The Best Digital Piano in the market – Update 2018

 - Comes with demo tracks or as we like to call them tutorial tracks that kids can immediately start replicating on their own without the presence of a tutor.

-- It is very affordable so even if your kids lose interest in the piano, it isn’t like a huge waste of money.
+- It is very affordable, so even if your kids lose interest in the piano, it isn’t like a massive waste of money.

 - Central LCD screen giving you details of what you have and have not selected.

 - Not something a piano teacher would recommend to children, especially considering the lack of another 44 keys.